Vector Resonant Relaxation and Statistical Closure Theory. II. One-loop Closure: The formalism

 The next-order closure in the \MSR\ scheme accounts for the \textit{one-loop} contribution to the renormalised vertex.
 One obtains from Eq.~\eqref{eq:func_Gamma} the diagrammatic equation~\citep[see fig.~3 in][]{MSR1973}

+In Appendix~\ref{app:Expansions}, we provide a heuristic derivation of Eq.~\eqref{diag:one_loop}.
 We stress that Eq.~\eqref{diag:one_loop} is an intricate self-consistent relation for $\Gamma$.
-Phrased differently, the perturbative correction to $\gamma$ on the right-hand side of Eq.~\eqref{diag:one_loop} involves \textit{powers} of $\Gamma$ itself~\cite{MSR1973}.
+Phrased differently, the correction to $\gamma$ on the right-hand side of Eq.~\eqref{diag:one_loop} involves \textit{powers} of $\Gamma$ itself~\cite{MSR1973}.
 In Section~\ref{sec:Naive}, we will illustrate explicitly how the \textit{naive} approach of expanding the right-hand side of Eq.~\eqref{diag:one_loop} as a function of $\gamma$, rather than $\Gamma$, leads to ill-behaved predictions.

 We also point out that Eq.~\eqref{diag:one_loop} involves the two-point propagator $G$ as well.
 Similarly, the Dyson equation~\eqref{diag:Dyson} for $G$ involves $\Gamma$ and $G$ itself.
 As such, at one-loop order, one obtains from Eqs.~\eqref{diag:Dyson} and~\eqref{diag:one_loop} a set of non-linear self-consistent equations involving both $G$ and $\Gamma$.
 We postpone to Section~\ref{sec:FixedPoint} the description of an effective approach to find solutions to this set of equations.
 The present work is dedicated to solving the one-loop prediction from Eq.~\eqref{diag:one_loop} for isotropic \VRR\@, paying particular attention to the strengths and limitations of the \MSR\ renormalisation scheme in that context.